 Local field potentials (LFP), the low-frequency part of extracellular electrical recordings, are a measure of the neural activity reflecting dendritic processing of synaptic inputs to neuronal populations.

-To localize synaptic dynamics it is convenient, whenever possible, to estimate the density of trans-membrane current sources (CSD) generating the LFP.

-In this work we propose a new framework, kernel Current Source Density method (kCSD), for non-parametric estimation of CSD from LFP recorded from arbitrarily distributed electrodes using kernel methods.
-We test specific implementations of this framework on model data measured with one, two-, and three-dimensional multielectrode setups.
-We compare these methods with the traditional approach through numerical approximation of the Laplacian and with the recently developed inverse Current Source Density methods (iCSD).
+To localize synaptic dynamics, it is convenient, whenever possible, to estimate the density of transmembrane current sources (CSD) generating the LFP.
+In this work, we propose a new framework, the kernel current source density method (kCSD), for nonparametric estimation of CSD from LFP recorded from arbitrarily distributed electrodes using kernel methods.
+We test specific implementations of this framework on model data measured with one-, two-, and three-dimensional multielectrode setups.
+We compare these methods with the traditional approach through numerical approximation of the Laplacian and with the recently developed inverse current source density methods (iCSD).
 We show that iCSD is a special case of kCSD.
-The proposed method opens up new experimental possibilities of CSD analysis from already taken or new recordings on arbitrarily distributed electrodes (not necessarily on a grid), which can be obtained in extracellular recordings of single unit activity with multiple electrodes.
+The proposed method opens up new experimental possibilities for CSD analysis from existing or new recordings on arbitrarily distributed electrodes (not necessarily on a grid), which can be obtained in extracellular recordings of single unit activity with multiple electrodes.